 How do I know if my septic system needs pumping?

 Signs that your septic system needs pumping include slow drains, foul odors, and standing water around the system.
-Regular inspections can help determine when pumping is needed.
+Prolonging the Life of Your Septic System with Regular Inspections can help determine when pumping is needed.

 Tips for Choosing a Septic Inspection Professional